okta/okta-sdk-swift/README.md

 ### Making API calls

-The client provides async methods using Swift Concurrency for each API call.
+The client provides completion handler-based methods, as well as async methods using Swift Concurrency, for each API call.

 Most methods are grouped by the API endpoint they belong to.
 For example, methods that call the [Users API][users-api-docs] are organized under the User resource client `client.user.*`.